flame-engine/flame/doc/game.md

 We refer to this component based system as the Flame Component System, FCS for short.

-The `BaseGame.camera` controls which point in the coordinate space that should be the top-left of the screen (it defaults to [0,0] like a regular `Canvas`).
+The `BaseGame.camera` controls which point in the coordinate space should be the top-left of the screen (it defaults to [0,0] like a regular `Canvas`).

 A `BaseGame` implementation example can be seen below: